zeekay/bebop/README.md

 Vim
 ---
 Integration with vim is provided by [vim-bebop](http://github.com/zeekay/vim-bebop).
-You can do all sorts of fancy stuff like evaluate JavaScript, CoffeeScript, get completions, etc.
+You can do all sorts of fancy stuff like evaluate Javascript, Coffeescript, get completions, etc.